 Note that your assigned auditor may or may not be an employee of the insurer.
-Some insurers maintain an in-house audit department staffed with their own employees.
+Some insurers maintain an in-house audit department staffed with their employees.
 Others outsource the audit function to an independent auditing firm.
-The process should be the same whether the audit is performed by an employee of the insurer or a contractor.
+The process should be the same, whether an insurer employee or a contractor perform the audit.

 Records You Will Need

-The auditor will need various financial information for the time period covered by the policy being audited.
+The auditor will need financial data for the time period covered by the policy being audited.
 Here is the type of information you may be asked to provide:

 - Accounting ledger

-- Tax forms, particularly forms 941 and 944, Employers Federal Tax Return (quarterly and annual, respectively)
+- Tax forms, particularly form 941 and 944, Employers Federal Tax Return (quarterly and annual, respectively)